 - We consider that the proposal complies with the above policies.
-The introduction of units at upper floor levels will provide additional activity in Cheadle and will help the vitality and viability of the town centre.
-Additionally a Senior Planning Officer of the Council has also considered that the reconfiguration to five units will be considered favourably. - The applicant and architect have reviewed the site, surroundings and local housing market.
+The introduction of residential units the rear will serve the same purpose as apartments at upper levels.
+The apartments will provide additional activity in Cheadle and will help the vitality and viability of the town centre.
+Additionally a Senior Planning Officer of the Council has also considered that the reconfiguration to five units would be considered favourably. - The applicant and architect have reviewed the site, surroundings and local housing market.
 Their conclusion is that the site is suitable for the design and layout proposed and demand is evident for apartments and retail units at this location.
 The Council has previously, in 2008 and 2011, granted planning permission for four additional apartments at the site.
-The reference numbers being 08/01182/FUL and 11/00547/FUL. - The Senior Planning Officer responded positively to a pre-application enquiry concerning a proposal to add an additional unit to the four previously approved under 08/01182/FUL.
+The reference numbers being 08/01182/FUL and 11/00547/FUL. - The Senior Planning Officer responded positively to a pre-application enquiry concerning a proposal for five apartments following approval 08/01182/FUL.
 The Senior Planning Officer confirmed in her letter of the 25th February 2010, copy enclosed, that whilst the additional unit would require planning permission it would be looked upon favourably: "Given the nature of the proposal, a planning application should be submitted, which is likely to receive favourable support".
-This planning application is for 3 additional two bedroom apartments and 3 retail units which accords with the Senior Officers advice. - The Government have advised through NPPF their intentions for delivering housing objectives.
+This planning application accords with the Senior Officers advice. - The Government have advised through NPPF their intentions for delivering housing objectives.
 As the Council will be aware on the 6th September 2012 the Government issued various Ministerial Statements in support of new housing development to reinforce earlier statements of March 2012 and the National Planning Policy Framework.
 Paragraph 49 of the Framework states that 'Relevant policies for the supply of housing should not be considered up-to-date if the local planning authority cannot demonstrate a five-year supply of deliverable housing sites'. - Paragraph 47 of the Framework indicates that where there has been a record of persistent under delivery of housing, the 5 year supply buffer should be increased from 5% to 20% to provide a realistic prospect of achieving the planned supply and to ensure choice and competition in the market for land.
 The Planning Inspectorate have placed a significant amount of weight in favour of housing development where under supply occurs.
 The latest information published by the Council confirms the under supply which has been consistent for many years.
 The NPPF provides further positive advice for the delivery of new housing:

-- "To deliver a wide choice of high quality homes, widen opportunities for home ownership and create sustainable, inclusive and mixed communities, local planning authorities should: - plan for a mix of housing based on current and future demographic trends, market trends and the needs of different groups in the community (such as, but not limited to, families with children, older people, people with disabilities, service families and people wishing to build their own homes); - identify the size, type, tenure and range of housing that is required in particular locations, reflecting local demand; and - where they have identified that affordable housing is needed, set policies for meeting this need on site, unless offsite provision or a financial contribution of broadly equivalent value can be robustly justified (for example to improve or make more effective use of the existing housing stock) and the agreed approach contributes to the objective of creating mixed and balanced communities.
+- "To deliver a wide choice of high quality homes, widen opportunities for home ownership and create sustainable, inclusive and mixed communities, local planning authorities should: - plan for a mix of housing based on current and future demographic trends, market trends and the needs of different groups in the community (such as, but not limited to, families with children, older people, people with disabilities, service families and people wishing to build their own homes); - identify the size, type, tenure and range of housing that is required in particular locations, reflecting local demand; and - where they have identified that affordable housing is needed, set policies for meeting this need on site, unless off-site provision or a financial contribution of broadly equivalent value can be robustly justified (for example to improve or make more effective use of the existing housing stock) and the agreed approach contributes to the objective of creating mixed and balanced communities.
 Such policies should be sufficiently flexible to take account of changing market conditions over time."